Goat Illnesses from Floods, Fires, and Evacuations

 Katherine & her beloved husband manage gardens, LaManchas, and other stock on their northwest farm.
 She operates Fir Meadow LLC online, which offers hope to people & their animals through natural herb products & consultations.
 Her lifelong passion for animals and herbs combined with her Master’s degree in herbology and other alternative training gives her unique insights when teaching.
 Obtain her books, The Accessible Pet, Equine and Livestock Herbal and The Accessible Livestock Aromatherapy Guide from www.firmeadowllc.com .

-Originally published in Goat Journal May/June 2018 and regularly vetted for accuracy.
+Originally published in Goat Journal, May/June 2018.